Product Requirements Document (PRD)

 | FR-16 | The system does not fabricate information not present in the retrieved context or the instruction layer.
 If retrieval returns no relevant result, the system acknowledges the limit and offers to connect the visitor with a human. | Must |

 | FR-17 | Retrieved chunks are ranked by relevance score.
 Only chunks above a minimum relevance threshold are used in the response.
-Below-threshold results are treated as no result. | Must |
+Below-threshold results are treated as no result.
+The threshold must be a configurable environment variable, not hardcoded; the value is determined during RAG tuning in Phase 4. | Must |

 | FR-18 | The system surfaces a relevant case study proactively — without being asked — when the visitor’s described problem matches a retrieved case study with high relevance score. | Should |